Kianimal/BGS_Compass/README.md

 # BGS_Compass
 ## Usage
-A simple compass/map item mod to use in your RedM server.
+A simple compass/map item mod to use in your RedM VORP server.

 Associates the usage of the compass/map (configurable on and off for each) with an item.